microsoft/pxt/docs/blog/alava/alava.md

 ![JACDAC fashion beads](/static/blog/alava/beads.jpg)

-We'll be posting more soon on the technology behind Project Ozette, but offer the following taste for now.
+We'll be posting more soon on the technology behind Project Alava, but offer the following taste for now.

 ### Counting Down to the Show